LK1105/c0met14/README.md

 Project for the c0met jailbreak.
 This jailbreak is an open source project.

+# Disclaimer
+It probably won't work,
+I just patched what I would from teh fork then cross compiled on linux

 ### Supported devices:

 All iOS devices from 14.0 - 14.3